LEARNAcademy/syllabus/Rails-M/03_rails_active_record_query_syntax.md

 Rails and ActiveRecord have an incredibly rich query syntax to help your code that looks up information in the database readable and maintainable.
 We only need to learn a few rules specific to ActiveRecord in order to unlock a powerful tool to interact with the database.

 This lecture is going to cover a few methods that we need to complete the ActiveRecord Countries challenge.
 There are many, many more.
-The best place to go for more information is the Rails [https://guides.rubyonrails.org/active_record_querying.html](ActiveRecord docs) themselves.
+The best place to go for more information is the Rails [ActiveRecord docs](https://guides.rubyonrails.org/active_record_querying.html) themselves.

 ## where